loicmolinari/flupke/README.md

 ## Build instructions

-Requires Qt v5.6.0 or later.
+Built with Qt v5.10.0 only for now.

 Build with: